Ashok Kirtania

-Ashok Kirtania is an Indian politician from Bharatiya Janata Party.
+Ashok Kirtania, a 52-year-old graduate is an Indian politician from Bharatiya Janata Party.
+He is a prominent leader from the Matua community.
 In May 2021, he was elected as a member of the West Bengal Legislative Assembly from Bangaon Uttar (constituency).
-He defeated Shyamal Roy of All India Trinamool Congress by 10,488 votes in 2021 West Bengal Assembly election.
+Bangaon Uttar is a Scheduled Caste-reserved constituency in North 24 Parganas district, located in the Bangaon subdivision.